 As a piece of history, CADILLAC RECORDS delivers a stunning tale that is, however, regrettably filled with much objectionable material.
 With discernment, fans of contemporary music may find CADILLAC RECORDS a compelling experience, but the movie’s sexual content and abundant foul language will drive media-wise viewers away.

+CADILLAC RECORDS is based on the true story of the rise and fall of Chess Records in the 1950s, which featured the blues sound of Muddy Waters.
+Waters has a unique sound with his electric guitar, so Leonard Chess forms a record label featuring him.
+Waters begins to have hit records.
+Chess controls Waters and other black musicians, including Chuck Berry, with women, alcohol and drugs.
+He also cheats them out of their royalties and makes them dependent on him by loaning them money and fixing the problems they have.
+Elvis Presley and other white artists copy this style of music from the black artists.
+Soon, the black musicians are eclipsed by the very music they helped create.
 CADILLAC RECORDS is a well made, compelling story.
 The characters, while not fully developed, are still engaging to watch.
 Their stories are ultimately tragic, because they rely on the whims of a record buying public along with a pagan lifestyle to find meaning.
 The movie also contains abundant foul language and multiple sex scenes among married and unmarried couples, plus drug references.
 The sex and obscenities will turn off most media-wise moviegoers.